-The company is subject to prudential regulation prescribed in the Private Health Insurance Act 2007, and administered by the Private Health Insurance Administration Council (PHIAC).
-The prudential regulation includes solvency and capital adequacy requirements that are designed to protect the long-term viability of the company and the best interest of members.
+The company is subject to prudential regulation prescribed in the Private Health Insurance Act 2007.
+The prudential regulation includes solvency and capital adequacy requirements that are designed to protect the long-term viability of the company and the best interest of contributors.
+From 1 July 2015 responsibility for the prudential supervision of private health insurers transferred from the Private Health Insurance Administration Council (PHIAC) to the Australian Prudential Regulation Authority (APRA).